Free and independent counselling support for people engaging with or affected by the Disability Royal Commission.

 - our counsellors focus on your needs

-- Disability Royal Commission Support Services fact sheet – Easy Read version
+- General Counselling and Advocacy Support fact sheet – Easy Read version (external site)

-- Disability Royal Commission Support Services fact sheet – Translated versions
+- General Counselling and Advocacy Support fact sheet – Translated versions (external site)

-- Disability Royal Commission Support Services fact sheet – Auslan version
+- General Counselling and Advocacy Support fact sheet – Auslan version (external site)

 The Disability Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability (Disability Royal Commission) will run for three years until 2022.
 For information about the work of the Disability Royal Commission, including attending public hearings or making a submission, please call 1800 517 199 or visit disability.royalcommission.gov.au